 Graduating with Honors

-Scholars who successfully complete the program will receive four units of academic credit, public acknowledgment at graduation, an honors notation on their official University transcript, and a special medallion to commemorate their achievement.
+Scholars who successfully complete the program will receive four units of academic credit, public acknowledgment at graduation, and an honors notation on their official University transcript.

 Adlai Wertman, Director of USC Brittingham Social Enterprise Lab